clach04/webook_server/README.md

         python webook_server.py sample_reading_media.json

-5. Open Web browser to http://127.0.0.1:8080/ and browse around, for example download http://127.0.0.1:8080/mobi/test_book_fb2.fb2 which will convert a FictionBook to Mobi format
+5. Open Web browser to http://127.0.0.1:8080/ and browse around, for example download

+      * http://127.0.0.1:8080/mobi/test_book_fb2.fb2 which will convert a FictionBook to Mobi format
+      * http://127.0.0.1:8080/epub/test_book_fb2.fb2 which will convert a FictionBook to epub format (same book as above)

 ## https / TLS / SSL support